-The preparation of financial statements in conformity with IFRS requires the use of accounting estimates and assumptions.
+The preparation of financial statements in conformity with UK-adopted IAS requires the use of accounting estimates and assumptions.
 It also requires management to exercise judgement in the process of applying the Company's accounting policies.
 We continually evaluate our estimates, assumptions and judgements based on the most up to date information available.